intel/neural-compressor/docs/source/add_new_adaptor.md

     end
 ```
-❶ Design the framework YAML, inherit QueryBackendCapability class to parse the framework yaml. <br>
+❶ Design the framework YAML, inherit QueryBackendCapability class to parse the framework yaml.
-❷ Utilizes adaptor.query_fw_capability to query the framework's capabilities. <br>
+❷ Utilizes adaptor.query_fw_capability to query the framework's capabilities.
-❸ Parse the framework YAML and get quantization capability. <br>
+❸ Parse the framework YAML and get quantization capability.
-❹ Send the capability including 'opwise' and 'optypewise' ability to Strategy. <br>
+❹ Send the capability including 'opwise' and 'optypewise' ability to Strategy.
-❺ Build the tuning space in Strategy. <br>
+❺ Build the tuning space in Strategy.
-❻ Generates the tuning configurations for each operators of the model using the tuning space constructed in the previous step, specifying the desired tuning process. <br>
+❻ Generates the tuning configurations for each operators of the model using the tuning space constructed in the previous step, specifying the desired tuning process.
-❼ Invokes the specific kernels for the calibration and quantization based on the tuning configuration.<br>
+❼ Invokes the specific kernels for the calibration and quantization based on the tuning configuration.

 ## API List that Need to Implement
 These APIs are necessary to add a new adapter.
 Here are the parameter types and functionality descriptions of these APIs.
 The following chapters will introduce the specific implementation and data format of these APIs in detail.

 | API | Parameters |Output   |Usage   | Comments|
 | :------ | :------|:------ |:------ | :------ |
 | query_fw_capability(self, model) | **model** (object): A INC model object to query quantization tuning capability. |output format: <br> {'opwise': {(node_name, node_op): [{'weight': {'dtype': ...#int8/fp32 or other data type}, 'activation': {'dtype': ...#int8/fp32 or other data type}}, ...]},<br> 'optypewise':{node_op: [{'weight': {'dtype': ...#int8/fp32 or other data type}, 'activation': {'dtype': ...#int8/fp32}}], ...}} |The function is used to return framework tuning capability. |Confirm the the data format output by the function must meet the requirements |